FRONT PAGE

 Back to Top

-An hour on the table can fight pain, boost your immunity, help you sleep, and more.
+Massage - more than Feel Good An hour on the table can fight pain, boost your immunity, help you sleep, and more.
 Set aside some 'Me Time' for a real massage.
 Here are six feel-good reasons.
 Researchers at the Group Health Center for Health Studies in Seattle found that massage works better than common treatments like chiropractic therapy and acupuncture.
 It’s not clear why, but several studies show massage reduces levels of the stress hormone Cortisol while boosting the feel-good hormones serotonin and dopamine.
 Those changes slow your heart rate, reduce blood pressure, and block your nervous system’s pain receptors.
 Massage also increases blood flow to the muscles, which may help them heal.

-A bonus: Massage also seems to ease distress from migraine, labor pain, and even cancer, as well as the body tenderness seen with fibromyalgia, says Tiffany Field, PhD, director of the Touch Research Institute at the University of Miami School of Medicine.
+A bonus: Massage also seems to ease distress from migraine, labor pain, and even cancer, as well as the body tenderness seen with Fibromyalgia, says Tiffany Field, PhD, director of the Touch Research Institute at the University of Miami School of Medicine.
 Massage increases delta waves—those linked with deep sleep—according to a study at the Touch Research Institute.
 That’s why it’s easy to drift off on the massage table, Field says.
 Massage helps ward off bugs by boosting your "natural killer cells," the immune system’s first line of defense against invading illness.
 "We know that Cortisol destroys natural killer cells," Field explains.
 "Therefore, since massage decreases Cortisol, your immune cells get a boost."
 Massage even seems to boost immunity in those people with severely compromised immune systems, such as breast-cancer patients.
 Less Cortisol and more serotonin and dopamine in your system may also mean less stress, anxiety, and depression.
 "We know that the right side of the frontal lobe of the brain is more active when we’re sad, and the left side’s activated when we’re happy," Field says.
 "Our studies have observed that massage decreases activity in the right lobe and increases functioning in the left."

 The well-being people feel after a massage is a big reason why some hospitals offer it to anxious patients preparing for surgery and cancer patients going through chemo.
 Some insurers will pay if the massage is for a specific condition; check with your insurance provider.
 Also, be sure to tip your therapist the way you’d tip your hairstylist—15 to 20 percent.
 Remove as much or as little as you want, but less clothing means more access for the therapist to do her work.
 She’ll drape your body with a blanket or sheet and remove it only from the specific area being worked.
 In the first 24 hours, you may have mild soreness, a "massage hangover."
 Drinking a lot of water during the day or so after your massage may help.
 You will find you are sleeping more soundly through the night, as well.